 There are many more, but these are perhaps the most popular

-traditional Jamaican desserts, the ones that I can easily recollect
+traditional Jamaican desserts, and certainly the ones that I can easily recollect

 because I enjoyed them so much!

 Quite naturally, most of them are products of our flavorsome fruits and vegetables.
-The coconut and the banana stands tall in this regard.
+Of course, the coconut and the banana stands tall in this regard.